Updated

 - an intent to corruptly influence.

-Therefore, it is a defense for an accused to say that he/she did not act in such a manner.
+Therefore, it is a defense to say that you did not act in such a manner.

 2.2 No corrupt means

-Also recall that a defendant is only guilty of trying to corruptly influence a legislator if he/she engaged in some type of corrupt means.
-It is always a defense, then, for an accused to show that he/she did not engage in this type of behavior.
+You are guilty of trying to corruptly influence a legislator only if you engaged in some type of corrupt means.
+It is always a defense, then, to show that you did not engage in this type of behavior.

 2.3 Entrapment

-Entrapment is a legal defense that says a person only committed a crime because authorities lured him/her into doing so.
-The defense works provided that the accused shows he/she only committed the crime because of the entrapment.
+Entrapment is a legal defense that says you only committed a crime because authorities lured you into doing so.
+The defense works provided that you show you committed the crime only because of the entrapment.

 3. What are the penalties for violating the law?